DataDog/datadog-ci/src/commands/synthetics/README.md

 The `<TEST_PUBLIC_ID>` can be either the identifier of the test found in the URL of a test details page (for example, for `https://app.datadoghq.com/synthetics/details/abc-def-ghi`, it would be `abc-def-ghi`) or the full URL to the details page (for example, directly `https://app.datadoghq.com/synthetics/details/abc-def-ghi`).

-All options under the `testOverrides` key are optional and allow overriding of the test configuration as stored in Datadog.
+All options under the `testOverrides` (and thus also `defaultTestOverrides`) key are optional and allow overriding of the test configuration as stored in Datadog.
 These options can also be set with environment variables starting with `DATADOG_SYNTHETICS_OVERRIDE_`, or with the `--override` CLI parameter following this pattern: `--override option=value`.

 #### `allowInsecureCertificates` (Boolean)